DCC-BS/common-ui.bs.js/README.md

 #### Changelog File Format

-Changelog files should be stored in the directory configured in your Nuxt config and follow this format:
+Changelog files should be stored in `server/assets/changelogs` directory as makdown files and follow this format:

 ```markdown
 ---